ocular-d/vuepress-demo/docs/intro.md

 This demo features a [VuePress](https://vuepress.vuejs.org/ "Link to VuePress website") setup tailored for (technical) documentation.

-It includes a list of [plugins](https://vuepress.vuejs.org/plugin/ "Link to VuePress plugins") which can enhance the functionality of VuePress as documentation base.
+It includes a list of [plugins](https://vuepress.vuejs.org/plugin/ "Link to VuePress plugins") and [components](https://v1.vuepress.vuejs.org/guide/using-vue.html#using-components "Link explaining components")which can enhance the functionality of VuePress as documentation base.

 In addition this setup showcases the usage of [GitHub Actions](https://github.com/features/actions "Link to GitHub Actions on GitHub") for [Docs As Code](#docs-as-code "Docs As Code"), includes a editorial style guide and one for Markdown.